wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-business-intelligence.md

 1. Create an Endpoint for the Virtual Machine of TCP Port 80.
 For more information see, the [Virtual Machine Endpoints and Firewall Ports](#virtual-machine-endpoints-and-firewall-ports) section in this document.

-1. Open port 80 in the virtual machine’s firewall.
+1. Open port 80 in the virtual machine's firewall.

 1. Browse to report manager using Azure Virtual Machine **DNS Name** as the server name in the URL.
 For example: